PollingInc/polling-sdk-android/README.md

 Polling.com Java SDK is a Java/Native Android library for interacting with Polling.com services by using an AAR package.

-This SDK allows you to send events, log sessions and purchases, display embedded survey pages or show a specific survey seamlessly within your web application.
+This SDK allows you to send events, log sessions and purchases, display embedded survey pages or show a specific survey seamlessly within your Java application.

 Polling SDK provides an easy way to integrate polling functionality into your Android projects.
 This guide walks you through integrating the `.aar` package and initializing the SDK.